wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 For the purposes of this Rule, records, copies and files shall also mean photograhic reproductions of records, copies, and files, whatever may be the form of such reproductions (microfilms or other).

-### Rule 94 Furnishing of Copies by the International Bureau and the International Preliminary Examining Authority
+### Rule 94---Furnishing of Copies by the International Bureau and the International Preliminary Examining Authority

 ##### 94.1 Obligation To Furnish

 At the request of the applicant or any person authorized by the applicant, the International Bureau and the International Preliminary Examining Authority shall furnish, subject to reimbursement of the cost of the service, copies of any document contained in the file of the applicant's international application or purported international application.

-### Rule 95 Availability of Translations
+### Rule 95---Availability of Translations

 ##### 95.1 Furnishing of Copies of Translations